elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/prepare.md

 Those URLs that your Elastisys Compliant Kubernetes administrator gave you all have a `$DOMAIN`, which will typically include your company name and perhaps the environment name.

-Your web portals are avaialable at:
+Your web portals are available at:

 * `harbor.$DOMAIN` -- the Harbor container image registry, which will be the home to all your container images
 * `opensearch.$DOMAIN` -- the OpenSearch Dashboards portal, where you will view your application and audit logs